simeon20/Azure-Sentinel-Mini-SOC/README.md

 ---

-Keep artifacts, stop costs (safe to keep for portfolio)
+Keep artifacts, stop costs (safe to keep for portfolio):

 This keeps your workbook/rules so you can show the project later, but stops ingestion/compute.